All Products

 Prerequisites

-• Cursor pagination supports only simple queries and cannot handle queries that contain aggregate functions such as SUM and COUNT, ORDER BY clauses, or GROUP BY clauses.
+• Cursor pagination supports only simple queries.
+Queries with aggregate functions (SUM, COUNT), ORDER BY clauses, or GROUP BY clauses are not supported.

-• Cursor pagination must be used in combination with the OFFSET and LIMIT clauses.
+• Cursor pagination requires the OFFSET and LIMIT clauses.

 Explicit projection (recommended)